-This is the only program in Oregon that is sponsored and primarily housed within an academic medical center, and as such, this placement facilitates students' learning opportunities within the program's three key areas: 1) health psychology, 2) neuroscience of mental health disorders, 3) development and implementation of clinical trials.
+The Doctoral Program in clinical Psychology (hereafter known as the Clinical Psychology PhD or Clinical Psychology Program) is the only one in Oregon that is sponsored and primarily housed within an academic medical center, and as such, this placement facilitates students' learning opportunities within the program's three key areas: 1) health psychology, 2) neuroscience of mental health disorders, 3) intervention development and evaluation.

 Situated on the western hills of the Willamette River, OHSU offers views of the surrounding area including nearby Mt.
 Hood, and in the distance, Mt.
 Rainer and Mt.
 St. Helens.
 OHSU is located close to public transport.
 For more information, please visit here.